Cape Point in South Africa- 21 Helpful Tips and Tricks

 The warm season is from December until March.
 Temperatures range from 15°C-24°C, with only a couple of days of rainfall each month.

-The humidity in Cape Point is fairly high.
+The humidity in Cape Point in South Africa is fairly high.
 Overall, the average annual humidity is 76% – with July being the most humid, and November being the least humid.

 Cape Point restaurant